mstolarenko/mse-mstolrenko-designing-models/README.md

 > * Participant name: Maxwell Stolarenko
 > * Project Title: **Modeling Maritime Ship Docking Backlogs**

+**This repository is a reupload of a project I worked on as a Modeling and Simulation graduate student at the University of Central Florida to allow for public access.
+All work shown here was written by me.**

 # General Introduction

 The first part of this assignment explores designing models.
 We also look at some tools we will use in the semester -  basic Python/Git features.